Milestones & Legacy

 2016

-Became the first company from India to commercialize a biosimilar in Japan, following the regulatory approval of Insulin Glargine in the market.
+Biocon becomes the first company from India to have a biosimilar approved and commercialized in Japan following the regulatory nod to insulin glargine.

 2015